 The ideal resource, for this emergency situation, is a backup generator, of course, which could keep the power running.

-If you don’t have one of those, and if you have a car, you could squeak bye with Power Inverter.
-This is a gizmo which you would plug into the cigarette lighter (does anyone light their cigarettes with these things anymore?) and it creates an outlet where you can plug an extension cord in.
-In this way, you can turn your car into a not-so-efficient gasoline powered mobile power generator.
+If you don’t have one of those, and if you have a car, you could squeak by with Power Inverter.
+This is a gizmo that you would plug into the cigarette lighter (does anyone light their cigarettes with these things anymore?) and it creates an outlet where you can plug an extension cord in.
+In this way, you can turn your car into a not-so-efficient gasoline-powered mobile power generator.

 Here is how I would turn my car into a power generator: